Canada Research Chairs Equity, Diversity, and Inclusion

 Brandon University raises institutional awareness of equity, diversity, and inclusion through a number of ongoing initiatives such as:

 - Collecting information on the Four Designated Groups (FDG) from all new hires to add to our current database.
 The data is entered into the Human Resources Information System, which also shows employee response rates.
-We continue to communicate with employees on the importance of responding to the FDG survey and ongoing efforts are made to encourage employees to respond;
+We continue to communicate with employees on the importance of responding to the FDG survey and ongoing efforts are made to encourage employees to respond.
+Brandon University wants to ensure that the makeup of the workforce reflects the makeup of the available labor force.
+To achieve this goal, the most accurate FDG data is needed, whether an employee identifies as a member of a designated group or not;

 - Ongoing training on faculty and non-faculty recruitment and selection, training on the discrimination and harassment policy and procedures, and training on The Accessibility for Manitobans Act;

-- Through the Diversity and Inclusion Advisory Committee, initiatives such as revising the equity self-identification form, creating FAQs, spearheading and partnering on several awareness events such as 100 Years of Loss, Orange Shirt Day, Black History Month, and securing a space for a multi-faith prayer space on campus;
+- Through the Diversity and Inclusion Advisory Committee, initiatives such as revising the equity self-identification form, creating FAQs, spearheading and partnering on several awareness events such as Orange Shirt Day, Black History Month, and securing a space for a multi-faith prayer space on campus;

-- Through the Status of Women Committee, initiatives in relation to gender equity such as ongoing public reporting, workshops, mentoring for female faculty members, and running events for Women’s History Month and International Women’s Day; and
+- Through the Status of Women Committee, initiatives in relation to gender equity such as ongoing public reporting, workshops, mentoring for female faculty members, Employment Equity Working Group, and running events for Women’s History Month and International Women’s Day;

-- Brandon University’s Campus Master Plan and the Indigenization of the Campus
+- Brandon University’s Campus Master Plan and the Indigenization of the Campus; and

-- EDI Training and unconscious bias training for anyone or any committee involved in the CRC selection process;
+- EDI Training, unconscious bias training, and sex and gender training for anyone or any committee involved in the CRC selection process;

 - Ensuring efforts are made for an appropriate balance of the four designated groups on selection committees;

-- Including EDI information in our all our communications and documents relating to the institutional CRC selection and retention process.
+- Including EDI information in our all our communications and documents relating to the institutional CRC selection and retention process; and

 Governance Plan for Approval of Brandon University’s Equity, Diversity, and Inclusion Action Plan